Ukraine expected to give up land, some arms under US peace plan, sources say

 Efforts to revive peace negotiations appear to be gaining momentum though Moscow has shown no sign of changing its terms for ending the war.

-Russian forces control about 19% of Ukrainian territory and are grinding forward while carrying out frequent attacks on Ukrainian energy infrastructure as winter approaches.
+Russian forces control about 19% of Ukrainian territory and are grinding forwards, while carrying out frequent attacks on Ukrainian energy infrastructure as winter approaches.

-Zelensky said on Tuesday he was preparing to “reinvigorate negotiations” and discuss with Erdogan how to bring a “just peace” to Ukraine.

-“Doing everything possible to bring the end of the war closer is Ukraine’s top priority,” he said.

 The Kremlin said Russian representatives would not be involved in Wednesday’s talks in Ankara but that Putin was open to conversations with the US and Turkey about the results of the discussions.